• Skip to primary navigation

 Tips for Cookies Success

 • Wrap cookie dough in plastic wrap and freeze for at least 30 minutes before rolling.
 It is much easier to work with cold dough.
-Warm dough is harder to cut and transfer to cookie tray.
+Warm dough is harder to cut and transfer onto cookie tray.

 • If your cookie dough becomes too soft, simply place back in the freezer to chill.
 Cookies will be soft out of the oven but harden some as they cool to the perfect texture.